ayushdgupta/SpringBoot3-User-Microservice/README.md

     ```JAVA
       @Autowired private HotelClient hotelClient;
     ```
+11. Before regitering the microservices with eureka server, if any microservice want to contact anyone then they need to use their host and IP Address (e.g. localhost:8080/rating), but after registering our microservices with Eureka server there is no need for them to contact with each other using above props, they can simply use their application name. because application name is autoatically tied-up with those by eureka server (e.g. http://Config-Server) these things we can verify in the logs of eureka server as well when we start this server.
-11. This API is configured with below API-Gateway --
+12. This API is configured with below API-Gateway --
 [API Gateway](https://github.com/ayushdgupta/SpringBoot3-APIGateway-Microservice)
-12. This API is using Config-server to fetch common configuration - [Config-Server](https://github.com/ayushdgupta/SpringBoot3-ConfigServer-Microservice)
+13. This API is using Config-server to fetch common configuration - [Config-Server](https://github.com/ayushdgupta/SpringBoot3-ConfigServer-Microservice)
-13. Configurations are present on Github - [Common-Configuration](https://github.com/ayushdgupta/SpringBoot3-ConfigFiles-ConfigServer-Microservice)
+14. Configurations are present on Github - [Common-Configuration](https://github.com/ayushdgupta/SpringBoot3-ConfigFiles-ConfigServer-Microservice)

 ### Microservice as config-client
 1. To use our microservice as config client we need to add below dependency -